 Panels offer an alternative to field framed walls.
-Panels are a manufactured building component that will reduce the timeframe of project construction by cutting time spent framing.
-Panels are built in our shop, loaded on a trailer and delivered to the job site ready to be set in place like a 3D puzzle.
+Wall panels are built in our shop, loaded on a trailer and delivered to the job site ready to be set in place like a 3D puzzle.
 Buildings utilizing panels must be built/poured to plan so that all joints and connections are precise.

 Second story wall panel package for delivery to Jackson, Wyoming

 Same trailer of wall panels as pictured above being set by crane.
 Panels were delivered at 10:00 am and setting of panels was finished by 2:00 pm to complete the framing of the second floor of this custom home in Jackson, Wyoming.

 Computer-aided design and drawing (CADD) software allow designers to modify every header and corner to frame the wall panel to your specifications.

 Wall Panels are typically considered the "same wall" as a field framed system, with some minor connection differences.
 Manufactured wall panels are built to the same guidelines lined out in the structural drawings (Stud grade, spacing, species, headers, trimmers, sheeting, nailing, etc).

 MiTek Sapphire software suit offers building sheets that specify each member in the wall.

 Panels are typically built inside in a controlled environment in a production shop setting.
 One fabrication difference is the sheeting is applied when the wall is built (not after it is stood).
 As such, the boundary nailing to connect various building components (panel-to-panel, to cca plate, rim boards, blocking, etc) addressed slightly different.

 Sheeting will typically hang over the edge of the panels to facilitate the shear nailing connection.